 When will the golf course controversy be over?

 As long as there exists even the slightest possibility that either golf course property could be redeveloped into residential or commercial square footage, speculative developers will try to pillage the land.
-We can relax only if and when the land is put into a perpetual conservation easement.
+We can relax only if and when the land is put into a conservation easement in perpetuity.

 What is the status of both properties?

 Reston National Golf Course (RNGC) and Hidden Creek Country Club (HCCC) have the same zoning and land use designation.
 The Fairfax County Comprehensive Plan for Reston states that the golf courses are planned for private recreation use, more specifically to remain as golf courses.
 This is very clear.